thindil/steamsky/bin/doc/MODDING.md

 ### Recipe data structure
 - Each recipe starts with tag `recipe`.
-- Attribute `index` is a recipe index (it can be number or text) and must be unique.
+- Attribute `index` is a recipe index (it can be a number or text) and must be unique.
 This value is used at this moment for set starting recipes and in Craft types of goals.
-- Optional attribute `action`: what to do with this recipe.
+- Optional attribute `action`: What to do with this recipe.
 Possible values
   are: "add" (add this recipe, default option), "remove" (remove this recipe) or "update" (update selected recipe).
 - Tag `material` contains data about material used to craft recipe.
 If you want